-This week, we'll look at eight ways to get calm when you're past the point of triggers and are in full meltdown mode.
-Then we'll look at how planning ahead for those moments of frustration can help move the needle on your angry outbursts.
+This week, as we continue looking at our anger challenges, I’ll offer eight ways to get calm when you’re past the point of triggers and are feeling ready to lose your cool.
+Then we’ll look at how planning ahead for those moments of frustration can help change these types of situations before they even happen.

 - Stop: Don’t talk, don’t yell—just stop.Focus on your breathing if you can.
 This can be hard but is a very worthy first step.